 Establishing good health habits at an early age is crucial.
 Building Healthy Lifestyles is the newest program of engagement to come out of the Health & Wellness Initiate at the Human Development Institute which captures students in third through fifth grade to develop positive habits for physical, emotional, and social health.
 This focus sets a strong foundation for independence, self-determination, and meaningful activity, all of which are predictors for successful transition into adulthood.
-The Health Partners curriculum was adapted to be appropriate for youth ages 8-12 to be delivered in an inclusive environment in which peers with and without disabilities participate.
+The healthy lifestyles curriculum was adapted to be appropriate for youth ages 8-12 to be delivered in an inclusive environment in which peers with and without disabilities participate.
 Interactive activities laced with proven strategies get students thinking about their health and ways they can improve across all areas.

 Building Healthy Lifestyles was piloted at Mary Todd Elementary in Lexington, Kentucky during July of 2016.
 With the help of Build Inclusion Inc. and Easter Seals Cardinal Hill, 16 students participated in the holistic health program which uses scenario based learning, physical activity, and visual representations to translate classroom learning into real-life application.
 Additional partnerships included Allegro Dance, and the University of Kentucky Nutrition Department.

 Megan Jaspersen is the primary facilitator of Building Healthy Lifestyles.
 “Partnerships such as these are great.
 It not only provides program sustainability, but it is also beneficial for all parties involved.
 UK students are given a great service-learning opportunity to interact with a population they may not have exposure to otherwise, and community partnerships strengthen what we are doing,” Jaspersen said.
 “To see youth get excited about being healthy is really fun.”